youyanggu/covid19_projections/donate.md

 # Support covid19-projections.com

-*covid19-projections.com* is built and run by me, [Youyang](https://youyanggu.com).
-I have volunteered thousands of hours of my time since April 2020 to making sure that people have the best data possible to make informed decisions.
-Since I created the site, I have not relied on any outside funding.
-Unfortunately, this is unsustainable.
+*covid19-projections.com* is entirely built and run by myself, [Youyang Gu](https://youyanggu.com).
+Since April 2020, I have volunteered thousands of hours of my time to making sure that people have the best data possible to make informed decisions.
+For eight months, I have not relied on any outside funding.
+Unfortunately, this is not quite sustainable.
 I briefly [stepped back](https://youyanggu.com/blog/six-months-later) in October, only to be drawn back a month later due to the rising urgency of the fall wave.

+Having your support would make my job much easier and allow me to focus full-time on providing the best COVID-19 modeling and analysis.
 I hope to continue to dedicate my efforts to this project for as long as possible, hopefully until [herd immunity is reached](/path-to-herd-immunity).
-Having your support would make my job much easier and allow me to focus full-time on providing the best COVID-19 modeling and analysis.

-### Please help support our efforts to provide a unbiased, data-driven approach to COVID-19
+### Please help support my efforts in providing a unbiased, rigorous, data-driven approach to COVID-19

 With your donation, I can: